• Skip to primary navigation

 healthy protein brownies

-Satisfy your chocolate craving while nourishing your body with these healthy protein brownies.
-They're made with wholesome ingredients such as ground oats, Greek Yogurt, and maple syrup.
-Chocolate protein powder is added for extra protein, making these the perfect after workout snack.
+They're made with wholesome ingredients such as oat flour, Greek yogurt, and maple syrup.
+Chocolate protein powder is added for extra protein, making these the perfect after-workout snack.

 Plus you will not believe how delicious these are!
 They're moist and fudgy- they remind me of actual pieces of fudge.
-My husband prefers these over traditional brownies and my son doesn't even realize that they aren't traditional brownies.
+My husband prefers these over traditional brownies, and my son doesn't even realize that they aren't traditional brownies.

 Make them today and you will not regret it!
 The recipe is easy and doesn't take a lot of time.
 So let's talk ingredients.